mrscaer/amazon-redshift-modernize-dw/README.md

 # SECTION #1: Setup and Encoding (~30 minutes)

-### Challenge #1a: Login with the provided credentials and spin-up an environment using a CloudFormation template:
+### Challenge #1a: Login with the provided credentials.
+This will automatically spin-up an environment using a CloudFormation template:

 Login with the provided workshop credentials.